Rangers vs Aberdeen: Antonio Colak is better than Alfredo Morelos, says Dons captain Anthony Stewart

 Aberdeen centre-back Anthony Stewart has revealed that he rates Antonio Colak higher than Alfredo Morelos as he prepares to face at least one of the Rangers strikers on Sunday.

-Colak made his first start in two months on Saturday before making way for Morelos at half-time in his side's 2-0 victory over Dundee United.
+Colak made his first start in two months last Sunday before making way for Morelos at half-time in his side's 2-0 victory over Dundee United.

 Stewart was asked for his thoughts on the different challenges of facing each player ahead of Sunday's Viaplay Cup semi-final at Hampden and offered an opinion on their merits.